 1. Maintain a healthy weight

-This study found that, in people who are overweight, losing 10% of their body weight may help to reduce liver fat, lower inflammation, and improve scarring.
-Another scientific review concluded that weight loss caused by lifestyle changes, medications, or weight-loss surgery can successfully treat later-stage NAFLD.
+This study found that in people who are overweight, losing 10% of their body weight may help to reduce liver fat, lower inflammation, and improve scarring.
+Another scientific review concluded that weight loss caused by lifestyle changes, medication, or weight-loss surgery can successfully treat later-stage NAFLD.

 2. Eat a healthy, balanced diet